madsdegn/PredictionModel/README.md

-# Heart Attack Risk Prediction
+# Heart Attack Prediction using Machine Learning

+## Project Overview
-This project predicts the risk of heart attack based on patient health data.
+This project explores the use of machine learning models to predict the likelihood of heart attacks based on patient health data.
+The goal is to demonstrate how data-driven approaches can support medical decision-making by identifying risk factors and providing predictive insights.

-It demonstrates a full machine learning pipeline: from data cleaning and feature engineering to model training, evaluation, and reporting.
+The work is part of a collaborative academic project, structured to have clear documentation of workflow, methodology, and results.